animebook/animebook.github.io/README.md

 Note: I used to recommend Microsoft Edge with HEVC Video Extensions to watch HEVC video on animebook, but as of October 2020 the Microsoft store started charging money for HEVC support, so I removed it from the browser list.

-## Special thanks
+## Credits
-Credits to https://github.com/katspaugh/videobook, which animebook was originally based on.
+- https://github.com/katspaugh/videobook, which animebook was originally based on.
+- [Anacreon's mpv script](http://anacreondjt.gitlab.io), which the Anki export extension was based on.